AbstractCore integration¶

 mode=local_control_plane(for example MLX, or GGUF models whose llama.cpp chat format has an exact cached renderer), the runtime can maintain a compartmentalizedsystem | tools | historycache path automatically. - When a provider reports

-mode=keyed, the runtime still forwards stableprompt_cache_keys but skips module preparation/fork/update orchestration. - This surface is intentionally host-oriented; the runtime effect handlers still only use prompt caching during LLM execution, but gateway/CLI hosts can now manage prompt caches without reaching through to provider internals.
+mode=keyed, the runtime still forwards stableprompt_cache_keys but skips module preparation/fork/update orchestration. - This surface is intentionally host-oriented; the runtime effect handlers still only use prompt caching during LLM execution, but gateway/CLI hosts can now manage prompt caches and durable bloc/KV artifacts through the public facade instead of reaching through to provider internals.

 Host-side prompt-cache example: